fgamador/lifetimekata/exercises/04_mutable_references_and_containers/README.md

    for a certain period of time.
  - `'contents_lifetime`: The contents of the vector need to live for a certain period of time.
 Importantly, the new `value` we're inserting needs to live for just as long as the contents of the vector.
-If they didn't, you would end up with a vector that contains an invalid reference.
+If it didn't, you would end up with a vector that contains an invalid reference.

 ## Do We Even Need Two Lifetimes?